Seangle/COAD/README.md

 - C code to x86 Assembly (to help learn MIPS Assembly)
 - MIPS Assembly (todo, help learn Assembly)
 - BISC Assembly (todo, for my group project)
-- VHDL for the microprocessor (todo, for group project)
+- VHDL for the microprocessor (todo? not sure if I can share, for group project)
-- Memory Loader (todo, for group project)
+- Memory Loader (for group project)
 - BISC Assembler (todo, for group project)

 ### Writing C code and seeing how it looks in x86 Assembly